Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Cell-Cell Interactions.md

 or small enough to cross the hydrophobic interior of the membrane.
 - Hydrophobic signaling molecules include ***steroid hormones****\ and ***thyroid hormones*** of animals.
 - Another chemical signaling molecule that possesses an intracellular receptor is ***nitric oxide (NO)***, a gas.
-- Once a hormone or other signaling molecule has entered a cell, its binding to an intracellular receptor changes the receptor into a hormone-receptor complex that is able to cause a response.
+- Once a hormone or other signaling molecule has entered a cell, its binding to an intracellular receptor changes the receptor x into a hormone-receptor complex that is able to cause a response.
 $$Aldosterone$$
 *This hormone is secreted by cells of the adrenal gland (a gland that lies above the kidney), then travels through the blood and enters cells all over the body.
 However, a response occurs only in kidney cells because they alone contain receptors for aldosterone.
 In these cells, the hormone binds to and activates the receptor protein.
 With aldosterone attached, the active form of the receptor protein then enters the nucleus and turns on specific genes that control water and sodium flow in kidney cells, ultimately affecting blood volume.*

 #### Q. How does the activated hormone-receptor complex turn on genes ?